FreeRADIUS/freeradius-server/scripts/profiling/go/README.md

   overflow menu for column order (load order / by CEst / by date) and **Download JSON** (the full comparison dataset, all functions, every run, independent of the current view).

+**Caching.** Analyzing a run (parsing its `callgrind.out.*` in WASM) is the one expensive step, so each run's result is cached on first use, keyed by the active fold paths.
+The per-function CEst result and the per-run detail table are cached separately.
+As a result, removing a run, changing the baseline / column order / value mode, switching views, and re-opening a run's detail never re-analyze;
+only loading a new run or changing the fold paths re-parses in WASM.
+So the first load of a set of runs costs one parse per run, and everything after that is instant.

 ### Folding call paths